-Travel to the southwest coast of Thailand to volunteer with children in the rural province of Phang Nga.
-This exquisite location in the idyllic Andaman region, near white sand beaches and tropical jungles, is an exciting place to become immersed in local culture and help the community improve their future, while experiencing a side of Thailand that so many tourists miss out on.
+Travel to the exquisite and idyllic Andaman region and experience white sand beaches and tropical jungle as you become immersed in the local culture.
+Contribute to helping the communities improve their future opportunities while living and working in a side of Thailand that so many tourists miss out on.

-As a volunteer you will teach English in local schools so that children can develop their English skills and have better education and work opportunities.
-Our goal is to help these communities improve their quality of life through education and maintain their unique culture.
+You will be teaching English in local schools so that children can develop their language skills in order to work towards better future education and work opportunities, while we aim to help the community overall to improve their quality of life through education and maintain their unique culture.

-Experience a rich culture and a way of life that tourists miss on the normal tourist trail.
+You will have the opportunity to experience a culture and a way of life that most tourists miss on the normal tourist trail.
+Visit local natural highlights such as limestone rock formations, amazing caves and white sandy beaches with crystal emerald waters.
 Learn how to cook Thai food, speak basic Thai, and immerse yourself in this vibrant and welcoming culture.
-Explore local natural highlights such as limestone rock formations, amazing caves and white sandy beaches with crystal emerald waters.

 Monday to Friday

-Most of your time will be spent teaching English lessons and assisting teachers in local schools, playing games and leading educational activities that improve the eager children’s conversational English.
-Days can be long, but the children and their families are extremely appreciative of all your hard work and you’ll see the difference your support brings them.
+The majority of your time, Monday through Friday, will be spent teaching English classes and assisting local teachers, playing games and leading educational activities that will improve the eager children’s conservational English.

 Also, if you would prefer to stay in private accommodation while on this project, this location does offer upgrades.
 Contact us for more information, or mention to your Country Expert who will be able to assist you.